devpro/servicenow-dotnet-client/README.md

 ## Quick start

-* [Getting Started](./docs/getting-started.md) page to learn about how to use the components
+* [Getting Started](./docs/getting-started.md) to learn about how to use the components

-* [Contribute](./docs/contribute.md) page to work locally with the sources and improve them
+* [Contribute](./docs/contribute.md) to work locally with the sources and improve them

 ## Going further

+* [Authentication](./docs/authentication.md) to get a procedure to secure an application

-* [GitLab](./docs/gitlab.md) page to understand the automation done on this codebase
+* [Automation](./docs/automation.md) to understand the automation done on this codebase

-* [ServiceNow](./docs/servicenow.md) page for resources on the SaaS solution
+* [ServiceNow](./docs/servicenow.md) for resources on the SaaS solution